CSTDev/personal-site/src/content/posts/2026-06-19-soil-moisture-exporter.md

 ## The Plan

-This post will take you through the overview of how I get alerts sent to me via Slack when my house plants need watering.
+This post and part 2 will take you through the overview of how I get alerts sent to me via Slack when my house plants need watering.
 If you want to build it yourself then follow through the guides in the How-To section.

 The setup I envisioned was to have a moisture sensor attached to a small board that has some WiFi capability running off a battery.
 It’ll send through readings at regular intervals to an MQTT broker and if those fall below a given threshold I’ll send a notification to myself and then go water the plant in question.